 Often referred to as first-party cookies, this is user data that can only be collected from the website owner that the consumer visits.
 In other words, if they land on your website, you are able to track where they came from, what they buy, or otherwise how they interact with your website.
 To effectively analyze your website traffic, be sure to leverage channel tags, so you can easily identify where you get the most traffic.

-When you’re able to implement key tracking metrics on your website to collect this data, then you are better positioned to study your customers.
+When you’re able to implement key tracking metrics on your website to collect this data.
+Then It is a better position for you to study your customers.
 With that first-party data, you can then craft marketing campaigns that speak to what your customers are looking for, what they want, and/or their specific shopping preferences/behaviors.
-Taking this customer-centered approach will not just yield better conversion rates as your marketing will immediately resonate with them, but it will also help you nurture (and understand) the entire customer relationship.
+Taking this customer-centered approach will not just yield better conversion rates as your marketing will immediately resonate with them.
+But it will also help you nurture (and understand) the entire customer relationship.

 However, the key to effectively execute a first-party data strategy to drive your marketing decisions is to establish clear internal policies.